 This has got people excited.

 A McKinsey Global Institute research suggests tech giants, venture capitalists and private equity firms across the globe are pouring in investments in AI.
-“Last year (2017), AI investment in North America ranged from $15 billion to $23 billion, Asia (mainly China) was $8 billion to $12 billion, and Europe lagged at $3 billion to $4 billion,” notes a Wharton web post.
+“In 2017, AI investment in North America ranged from $15 billion to $23 billion, Asia (mainly China) was $8 billion to $12 billion, and Europe lagged at $3 billion to $4 billion,” notes a Wharton web post.

 “But despite the level of investment, actual business adoption of AI remains limited, even among firms that know its capabilities,” the same article mentions.
 If 40% of the firms surveyed in the McKinsey study are thinking about it, 40% are experimenting with it and only 20% actually are adopting AI in a few areas.